 In this step we work closely with all parties (you, the agents, title company) to answer any questions.

 - Show up at the agreed-upon location (usually the title company) and sign all your loan documents.

 - Bring a cashier’s check for the amount specified in the Closing Document.

 - Sign documents.
 The title company will return them to our closing department to confirm everything is in order.

 - Have to wait three days before your loan can legally fund.
-This three-day "right of rescission" is required and enables you review all loan details.
+This three-day “right of rescission” is required and enables you to review all loan details.

 - Work with your Title Company to provide final loan documents in advance of your signing appointment.